-Located in the north-east of the parks, this a pack-animal, hiking and biking destination in second-growth forests.
+Located in the north-east corner of the parks, this is a unique destination for hikers, bicyclists, equestrians, and travelers with pack animals.

 To prepare for any trip to this location, download the detailed Little Bald Hills backcountry guide and map.
 (PDF)

 The Little Bald Hills Trail traverses a diversity of habitats including old-growth forest, second-growth forest, and pine-studded prairies.

 • When parking at trailhead, secure items of value and keep them out of sight; better yet, leave them at home!
 Lock vehicle doors, roll up windows, and engage anti-theft devices.

 • 3 miles to camp from Little Bald Hills Trailhead (Howland Hill Road in Jedediah Smith Redwood State Park); or

 • 6 miles to camp from Paradise Trailhead/Sand Camp (South Fork Road milepost 7.6 in Smith River National Recreation Area).

 • Little Bald Hills Trail and backcountry camp designated for use by hikers, bicycles, horses, and pack animals.

 • On national and state park lands, pets (with the exception of service animals) are not allowed on trails or in camp.